thasso/pyjip/docs/source/tools_and_pipelines.rst

 Node operators
 ^^^^^^^^^^^^^^
-Pipeline nodes support a set of operator that simplify some operations on the nodes and the graph structure.
+Pipeline nodes support a set of operators that simplify some operations on the nodes and the graph structure.
 The following operators are supported by pipeline :py:class:`~jip.pipelines.Node` instances:

     ``|``
         The *or* or *pipe* operator behaves similar to the common behaviour in your bash shell.
-The default output of the left side's node (see :py:meth:`jip.options.Option.get_default_output`) is connected the
+The default output of the left sides' node (see :py:meth:`jip.options.Option.get_default_output`) is connected the
         default input of the right sides' node.
-A new edge is added to the pipeline graph making the right side dependant to the left side, and, if both nodes support streaming, a stream link is established.
+A new edge is added to the pipeline graph making the right side dependent to the left side, and, if both nodes support streaming, a stream link is established.
     ``>``
         The *greater than* operator can be used **set the output** option